dannybauman/30-day-map-challenge-2025/README.md

 **Step 4: Active Monitoring & Iteration**
 - Check as they generate results
-- If one fails early → note what went wrong
+- If one fails early, note what went wrong
+- Record any manual fixes (data cleaning, styling tweaks, bug patches) as you apply them
 - Screenshot everything as you go

 **Step 5: Collection & Organization**